mpcox/203.328/README.md

 ## Next Generation Sequences

 Sequences from next generation technologies come in a lot of different flavors.
-We will be using sequences generated on the [Illumina platform](http://www.illumina.com/applications/sequencing.html), the dominant one around today.
+We will be using sequences generated on the [Illumina platform](http://www.illumina.com/applications/sequencing.html), the dominant one in use today.

 Next generation sequences are usually found in a format called [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format), where the ‘Q’ stands for ‘quality’.
 The entry for a single read would typically look something like this: